Popups work.

 Would you like to create effective popups that resonate with your visitors?
 Download our Popup Messaging Checklist and 3X your popup conversion rate!

-It’s likely that you’ve only seen popups that are displayed at the wrong time with the wrong message.
-Popups like these – entry popups are a good example – are annoying and result in a poor user experience.
+Many marketers hesitate to incorporate pop-ups into their strategy due to their negative experiences.
+If you’re one of these people, likely, you’ve only seen popups that are displayed at the wrong time with the wrong message.
+Popups like these are annoying and result in a poor user experience.

 Unfortunately, these types of campaigns have given popups a bad name.

-However, by following best practices you can create popups that display at the right time, and the results will speak for themselves.
-Here are two examples of actual results from Digital Marketer and BootCuffSocks.com.
+However, by following best practices you can create high-converting popups that display at the right time.

 Last but not least, like all good marketing, the secret to relevant popups is segmentation.
 Using segmentation, you can differentiate your visitors and display highly customized offers to each and every one of them.

-Before we get started, it’s worth saying again that popups work so well for some websites because they are following best practices to create user-friendly popups.
+Before we get started, it’s worth saying again that popups work so well for some websites because they follow some popup best practices that help to create user-friendly popups.

 In this section, I’ll show you a classic exit-intent popup as well as some examples of other “good” popups you can create on your site.
 These are popups that are well-timed, and based on the behavior of your visitors, so you won’t annoy them.